Shallow Thoughts : tags : window managers

 and lots of RAM.

-I decided that since I have way more resources than I'm used to,
+Since I have way more resources than I'm used to, I decided I'd try

-setup, which does just what I tell it and no more, and doesn't
+Openbox does just what I tell it and no more, and doesn't surprise me

-version but not another.
-But I did let it install some system utilities
+with random redesigns.
+But I did let Ubuntu install some system

-I've always had problems with in the past, like NetworkManager and
+utilities I've always avoided in the past, like NetworkManager and

 PulseAudio.
 I decided I'd give them a chance, see if they've gotten